 One highly appealing aspect of Puett's work is its lack of brutality: in recent years, people calling themselves artists have sometimes inflicted hideous suffering on animals used in films, performances, and art works, supposedly to draw attention to the violence we've come to accept in human society: "How can you care about a dog if you don't care about other people?"
 A work like Tom Otterness's Shot Dog Film, in which the filmmaker kills his own pet, answers its own question: anyone would rather see the dog shoot Tom Otterness.
 Puett manipulates the populations of his beehives, but maintains the integrity of their organic environment and the natural progression of the bees' lives.
-His work involves nature as a friend and collaborator rather than as an antagonist, animal his bandry instead of animal exploitation.
+His work involves nature as a friend and collaborator rather than as an antegorist, animal hus?"